morrislaptop/wordpress-capistrano/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Also, please ask the owner of the capistrano-wordpress gem to give up his name!

 ## Credits